 Answer:

 The answer is the option (b).
-Since the direction of arrows is anticlockwise, so work done is negative equal to the area of the loopQuestion:5
+Since the direction of the arrows is anticlockwise, the work done is negative, equal to the area of the loopQuestion:5

 Answer:

 The answer is the option (a).
-Let us consider a P-V diagram for container A and B. Compression of gas is involved in both the cases.
-For the isothermal process (gas A) during
+Let us consider a P-V diagram for containers A and B. Compression of gas is involved in both cases.
+For the isothermal process (gas A) during $1\rightarrow 2$

 Question:6